Skip to main content

 Caroline Shadle

-Caroline Shadle received a BA in American Studies and English from Wesleyan University (CT) and an MA in Dance Studies from New York University’s Gallatin School of Individualized Study, where she was a Dean’s Scholar.
-Caroline researches twentieth-century dance, with a focus on Chicago dance history.
-Caroline is also a freelance dance writer and has written for publications including Dance MagazineDance Teacher, and Fjord Review.
+Caroline Shadle (she/her), from Chicago, IL, received a BA in American Studies and English from Wesleyan University (CT) and an MA in Dance Studies from New York University’s Gallatin School of Individualized Study, where she was a Dean’s Scholar.
+Caroline researches twentieth-century U.S. dance, with a focus on 1930s concert dance in Chicago funded by the Federal Theatre Project.
+Caroline has long been involved in the dance world in various capacities: as a dance practitioner in Chicago and New York and at Wesleyan; an arts administrator at institutions including The Joyce Theater, The Kennedy Center, and Jacob’s Pillow Dance Festival; and a freelance dance writer for publications including Dance Magazine, Dance Teacher, and Fjord Review.

 Emry Sottile